palantir/aip-community-registry/Foundry WhatsApp Integration/README.md

 The forwarding server acts as a bridge between WhatsApp webhooks and Foundry Streams.
 This automates and simplifies the process of getting your messages into Foundry.

+> N.B.
+If you have access to [Listeners](https://www.palantir.com/docs/foundry/data-connection/listeners-overview#inbound-connections) and sufficient domain knowledge, I'd strongly recommend investigating using these for this stage instead of the Flask server described.

+> Unfortunately, Listeners is in Beta at time of writing and I don't have access but they seem perfect for this job, though you'd need at least some domain knowledge to get it working as I can't provide detailed instructions for this.

 ### Setup the server
 1. **Environment Configuration**
    Create a `.env` file with the following variables: